 Newspaper reports and our research show that hundreds of Africans are killed every year by lightning.
 In contrast, in the US for 2020, there were only 17 deaths from lightning in 330,000,000 people - about one in 20 million people!
 Our research also shows that children in unprotected schools are particularly vulnerable to lightning injury in Uganda.

 One reason for this huge number of deaths in Africa is that there is more lightning in tropical areas than in temperate regions, so there is simply more exposure and more risk than most of us are used to.

-Another is that 90% of sub-Saharan dwellings are not 'lightning safe,' leaving the entire family at risk of lightning injury 24/7/365 whether they are in school, sleeping in their homes, tending their fields and herds, or walking to market.
+Another reason is that 90% of sub-Saharan dwellings are not 'lightning safe,' leaving the entire family at risk of lightning injury 24/7/365 whether they are in school, sleeping in their homes, tending their fields and herds, or walking to market.

 As our first step, ACLENet wants to make every child in Uganda, and eventually across Africa, feel safe in their classrooms, knowing they are protected from lightning and secure to learn their lessons.
 We have already protected six schools and are working on a seventh, Mongoyo, where 3 children were killed and 72 injured in October 2018.
 We have a donor of materials for an eighth school but design and installation costs still need to be funded.

 The second step is to teach the teachers about lightning, how it is formed and how it injures and dispel the many myths and folk beliefs about witches calling lightning down on enemies or that it is a punishment from God for hidden sins like beating your wife or children.
 We want to give teachers the knowledge and tools to teach lightning safety to the children and other teachers in their schools.
 We also want to provide the materials that children can learn from and take home to their parents and families to educate them. -- Children are often very good educators of their families!